Blquinn/repose-vala/README.md

 - [ ] Write tests
 - [ ] Remove any deps that aren't available through linux PMs
 - [ ] WebKit based previewing for html responses
+- [ ] Upgrade to libsoup3 (for http2 support) when it becomes available.